mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Look for opportunities to split up large reviews

 If you receive a changelist that's more than 300-400 lines of code, push back and ask the author to split up the changelist.
-You should push back exponentially harder as the size increases from 400 lines of code.
+You should push back exponentially harder as the size increases above 400 lines of code.
 I personally refuse to review changelists that are over 1,000 lines.

-Depending on the author, they may gripe about being asked to split a changelist because splitting a changelist is tedious.
+Depending on the author, they may gripe about being asked to split a changelist because it's a very tedious task.
 Try to help them out by suggesting logical boundaries where they can split the code.
 The easiest case is if the changelist has changes to multiple modules.
 If this is the case.
 In harder cases, look for the lowest layer of the changelist - functions or classes that are at a lower abstraction layer than the rest of the changes and ask to split those changes into their own changelist, then circle back to the changes on top of those later.

 You should especially try to find ways to split up the changelist if the code is bad, like what you'd grade a D or F.
 If you can pick a self-contained 75-line piece out of a 400, start out by asking the author if they'd mind splitting that out.
 This is good for two reasons.
 It lets you divide and conquer.
-You'd much rather review two 250-line code reviews than a 500 line CL, especially if the code is bad.
+Bad code gets exponentially harder as its size increases, so you're much better off reviewing two bad 250-line changelists than a single 500-line changelist.
 Second, it gives the author positive momentum

 Ideally you should request a split at the beginning of the code review, but if you find yourself arguing endlessly about part of the code review, asking the author to split off an uncontroversial part of the changelist can be a way to ease tensions.
 Part of what's frustrating from the author's perspective if you're going back and forth about code review notes is that they feel like you're obstructing their progress.
 They probably have deadlines they're trying to hit and they might see you as obstructing those goals.
 If you split off a piece they can check in, you're making them feel good by showing that you can make tangible progress together.